rhinocerose/eurorack-ForgeSeries/firmware-CLK/Readme.md

 Outputs 3 and 4 can output waveforms different from square.

 The module supports outputting square, triangle, sawtooth, sine and parabolic waveforms.
-In addition these outputs can generate an exponential envelope, logarithm envelope, random signals and smooth random waveforms.
+In addition these outputs can generate an exponential envelope, logarithm envelope, random signals, smooth random waveforms and Sample & Hold signals where a new value is generated at each pulse.

 The duty cycle parameter, level and offset can also be used to adjust the waveform shape as explained above.